r-devel/cran-cookbook/README.md

 # cran-cookbook
-Problem and solution documentation for common CRAN issues
+Problem and solution documentation for common CRAN issues.